-Tribulusterine and terrestribisamide, and β-sitosterol, ferulic acid, and vanillin from the dried fruits.
-T. terrestris in folk or ancient medicines, is used mainly as a diuretic, aphrodisiac, and astringent (Akram M, et al, 2011).
-However, Al-Ali, M, et al, reveal good effects of essential oils and elements (high concentration of potassium salts) on their diuretic activity.
-The Tribulus extracts showed incredible effects against drug-induced hepatotoxicity (Kavitha P., et al) and Improvement in fertility(KamenovZ, 2015).
-Furthermore, the herb also exhibited a pro-erectile effect after oral administration on rabbit corpus cavernous smooth muscle (Adaikan PG, 2000).
-Likewise, it has a remarkable t role in reducing the high level of serum glucose and decreasing serum triglyceride, very low-density lipoprotein (VLDL), and serum cholesterol(Li M , et al, 2000).
-The aim of this study involves the Phytochemical investigation of Tribulus Terrestris leaves grown in Iraq and the analysis of the active constituent in the leaves using Gc-Mass.
+tribulusterine, terrestribisamide, and, known compounds, β -sitosterol, ferulic acid, and vanillin from the dried fruits(7).
+T. terrestris in folk or unofficial medicines, is used mainly as a diuretic, aphrodisiac, and astringent(8).
+However, its pharmacological activity reveals a significant effect of essential oils and elements, the high concentration of potassium salts, on its diuretic activity(9).
+The Tribulus extracts showed incredible effects against acetaminophen-induced hepatotoxicity(10) and Improvement in fertility(11).
+Furthermore, the herb also exhibited a pro-erectile effect after oral administration on rabbit corpus cavernous smooth muscle(12).
+Likewise, T.terrestris has a remarkable t role in reducing the high level of serum glucose and decreasing serum triglyceride, very low-density lipoprotein (VLDL), and serum cholesterol(13).
+The aim of this study involves the Phytochemical investigation of Tribulus Terrestris leaves grown in Iraq and the analysis of the active constituent of the leaves ethanolic extract using Gc-Mass.